kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 This key ingredient to an Agile Mindset is what Carol Dweck calls a "Growth Mindset" in her [best selling book "Mindset"](https://www.amazon.com/Mindset-Psychology-Carol-S-Dweck-ebook/dp/B000FCKPHG).

-### Learning alone is not enough, it needs to be mutual
+### Learning Alone Is Not Enough, It Needs to Be Mutual
-A Growth Mindset with the focus on learning is valuable, but it makes only half of a truly agile mindset.
+**A Growth Mindset with the focus on learning is valuable, but it makes only half of a truly agile mindset**.
 The other half is similar, yet not the same, and is best described in ["The Skilled Facilitator"](https://www.amazon.com/Skilled-Facilitator-Comprehensive-Consultants-Facilitators-ebook/dp/B01MG5LQH1/ref=sr_1_1?dchild=1&keywords=schwarz+the+skilled+facilitator&qid=1603985178&s=digital-text&sr=1-1) by Robert Schwarz, who calls it the "Mutual Learning Mindset".

+{% include floatquote.html quote="A person with an Agile Mindset sees any team discussion as a mutual learning experience."%}
 The key point is that a person with an Agile Mindset does not only seeks personal growth and learning, but sees any team discussion as a mutual learning experience.
 Meetings become learning groups where all participants learn as much